inverno-io/inverno-tools/inverno-build-tools/README.md

     .execute();
 ```

-By default, within the archive the image is placed in a folder named after the project's final name but it is possible to override this and explicitly specify where to place the image in the archive:
+By default, within the archive the image is placed in a folder named after the project's final name, but it is possible to override this and explicitly specify where to place the image in the archive:

 ```java
 Project project = ...